 Unsecured personal loans don’t require collateral, and lenders evaluate your financial profile, including your credit score, to establish your eligibility and interest rate.
 On the other hand, some personal loan providers cater to consumers with bad credit.
 Many online lenders offer a range of financial products designed for people with bad credit scores.

-2. Personal loans with collateral
+1. Personal loans with collateral

 Borrowers in financial distress and want a loan may need more funds in their savings accounts to serve as collateral.
 Some lenders may also require a minimum credit score to qualify for their installment loans, impacting the repayment period.

-3. Personal loans are taken out jointly (or with a cosigner).
+1. Personal loans are taken out jointly (or with a cosigner).

 Borrowers with subprime credit who have a credit-worthy spouse or family member may choose to explore a combined personal loan.
 If you enlist the support of a co-borrower, it may be easier to apply for a personal loan with a lower APR.
-This can help you manage monthly payments and ensure a smoother repayment period.
+It can help you manage monthly payments and ensure a smoother repayment period.

 When you take out a joint personal loan, the debt is shared by both persons who sign the loan agreement.
 Because both borrowers would suffer the risks of failing on a joint loan, including the possibility of a financial crisis, you’ll want to select someone you can trust to make loan payments on time.

-4. Personal loans from credit unions
+1. Personal loans from credit unions

 Credit unions are not-for-profit, member-owned financial entities, unlike traditional banks and Internet lenders.
 Long-term members of credit unions may be more ready to take out loans, even if their credit is subprime, as they are more likely to make their payments on time and avoid a financial crisis.